 Year round we offer great possibilities for observing fantastic wildlife, as the different species of animals do not migrate.

 The best time to observe many a huge variety of animals is from May to October.
 This is the dry season when the trees drop their leaves because it hardly ever rains.
 During this season the animals cannot easily hide and are often found near the river or at waterholes.
+Though out the year bushbucks, wartogs and monkeys visit our garden daily.
+But in this dry season our green lawns are attracting a great number of animals: Kudu, waterbuck, nyala, hippo, impala, baboon and the very rare side stribed Jackel.

 This period is also the coolest, though it is not cold.
-Daytime temperatures are mostly around 20-250 C. Some days are warmer and some may be slightly cooler.
+Daytime temperatures are mostly around 20-25o C. Some days are warmer and some may be slightly cooler.
 This suits all those people who may not enjoy the hot African summer temperatures.

 If you wish to tip the staff at Mpala Safari Lodge, it is recommended that you put the tips in an envelope and hand it to our hostess, Estel or Stacey.
 She will make sure to distribute the tips among the staff so that everyone gets their share.
-From our experience, guests contribute on average per week R500 per room to their ranger and the same amount for distribution among the other lodge staff, gartners, cleaners, waiter and chefs.
+From our experience, guests contribute on average per week 500 Rand per room to their ranger and the same amount for distribution among the other lodge staff, gartners, cleaners, waiter and chefs.
 This is however entirely to your discretion.

 Malaria prophylactics are recommended for travel to the area in and around Kruger Park.
 It is highly recommended to get information and professional advice from your own Medical practitioner.